microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/nlp.md

     Brief:
         Decode the input_ids to text
     Args:
-        tokenizer_param: some essential infos to build a tokenizer. you can create a TokenizerParam object like: tokenizer_param = TokenizerParam(vocab=tokenizer.vocab, #vocab is dict or file_path)
+        tokenizer_param: some essential info to build a tokenizer. you can create a TokenizerParam object like: tokenizer_param = TokenizerParam(vocab=tokenizer.vocab, #vocab is dict or file_path)
         name: Optional name of step.
 Defaults to 'BertTokenizerQADecoder'

     ### Ancestors (in MRO)